There’s a lot of information out there about menopause, and, fortunately, a lot of it isn’t true.

 2. Menopause is the end of my sex life.

 While it’s true that, in general, libido decreases for both men and women as we age, menopause certainly doesn’t have to be the end of your sex life.
 In fact, some women report an increase in sexual desire.
 After all, once you’re through menopause, you don’t have to worry about unwanted pregnancy anymore.
-And it’s a time of life that might feel freer in general, with fewer obligations to care for others or prove yourself to the world.
+It’s a time of life that might feel freer in general, with fewer obligations to care for others or prove yourself to the world.
 If you have kids who’ve left home, the new privacy may feel like a real boost for your sex life, too.

 Sometimes, decreased desire has as much to do with relationship strain as physical changes.
 If you’re in a relationship that could use some support, consider couples therapy to help rekindle intimacy and desire.